rmb11/iris-classifier-project/docs/journal.md

 - Tested end to end prediction in Streamlit using the real model.

 ## Tuesday, 02/12/2025 - Adding Issue
+- Began deployment steps last week but then paused them to follow milestones in the correct order.
-- Added in Issue 8.5 Add Testing and Logging, missed this step in initial documentation.
+- Added Issue 8.5 Add Testing and Logging which was missed in the initial documentation.

+# Wednesday, 03/12/2025 - Branch Cleanup
+- Spent time reviewing Django class notes and documentation to prepare for the next milestones.
+- Created a few test branches today to experiment with logging and views.
+- Deleted the unused test branches to keep the repository clean and easier to manage.